Battle of the Bismarck Sea: Allied intelligence

 The Allies soon began detecting signs of preparations for a new convoy.
-A Japanese floatplane of the type normally used for anti-submarine patrols in advance of convoys was sighted on 7 February 1943.
-The Allied Air Forces South West Pacific Area commander – Lieutenant General George Kenney – ordered an increase in reconnaissance patrols over Rabaul.
+A Japanese floatplane of the type normally used for antisubmarine patrols in advance of convoys was sighted on 7 February 1943.
+The Allied Air Forces SWPA commander – Lieutenant General George Kenney – ordered an increase in reconnaissance patrols over Rabaul.
 On 14 February, aerial photographs were taken that showed 79 vessels in port, including 45 merchant ships and six transports.
-It was clear that another convoy was being prepared, but its destination was unknown.
-On 16 February, naval codebreakers in Melbourne (FRUMEL) and Washington, D.C., finished decrypting and translating a coded message revealing the Japanese intention to land convoys at Wewak, Madang and Lae.
+Clearly, another convoy was being prepared, but its destination was unknown.
+On 16 February, naval codebreakers in Melbourne (FRUMEL) and Washington, DC, finished decrypting and translating a coded message revealing the Japanese intention to land convoys at Wewak, Madang, and Lae.
 Subsequently, codebreakers decrypted a message from the Japanese 11th Air Fleet to the effect that destroyers and six transports would reach Lae about 5 March.
 Another report indicated that they would reach Lae by 12 March.
 On 22 February, reconnaissance aircraft reported 59 merchant vessels in the harbour at Rabaul.

-Kenney read this Ultra intelligence in the office of the Supreme Allied Commander, South West Pacific Area – General Douglas MacArthur – on 25 February.
+Kenney read this Ultra intelligence in the office of the Supreme Allied Commander, SWPA – General Douglas MacArthur – on 25 February.
 The prospect of an additional 6,900 Japanese troops in the Lae area greatly disturbed MacArthur, as they might seriously affect his plans to capture and develop the area.
 Kenney wrote out orders, which were sent by courier, for Brigadier General Ennis Whitehead, the deputy commander of the Fifth Air Force, and the commander of its Advance Echelon (ADVON) in New Guinea.
 Under the Fifth Air Force's unusual command arrangements, Whitehead controlled the Allied Air Forces units of all types in New Guinea.
 This included the RAAF units there, which were grouped as No. 9 Operational Group RAAF, under the command of Air Commodore Joe Hewitt.

-Kenney informed Whitehead of the proposed convoy date, and warned him about the usual Japanese pre-convoy air attack.
-He also urged that flying hours be cut back so as to allow for a large strike on the convoy, and instructed him to move forward as many aircraft as possible so that they could be close to the nearby captured airfields around Dobodura, where they would not be subject to the vagaries of weather over the Owen Stanley Range.
+Kenney informed Whitehead of the proposed convoy date, and warned him about the usual Japanese preconvoy air attack.
+He also urged that flying hours be cut back, so as to allow for a large strike on the convoy, and instructed him to move forward as many aircraft as possible so that they could be close to the nearby captured airfields around Dobodura, where they would not be subject to the vagaries of weather over the Owen Stanley Range.
 Kenney flew up to Port Moresby on 26 February, where he met with Whitehead.
-The two generals inspected fighter and bomber units in the area, and agreed to attack the Japanese convoy in the Vitiaz Strait.
+The two generals inspected fighter and bomber units in the area and agreed to attack the Japanese convoy in the Vitiaz Strait.
 Kenney returned to Brisbane on 28 February.